-History of operating losses and financing requirements- Burcon has accumulated net losses of approximately \$90.0 million from its date of incorporation through June 30, 2018.
-While ADM has successfully commissioned the first full-scale commercial CLARISOY[®] production facility, Burcon has not yet reported significant cash royalty revenue.
+History of operating losses and financing requirements-Burcon has accumulated net losses of approximately \$91.3 million from its date of incorporation through September 30, 2018.
+While ADM has successfully commissioned the first full-scale commercial CLARISOY® production facility, Burcon has not yet reported significant cash royalty revenue.
 Although Burcon expects to receive royalty payments from ADM pursuant to the Soy Agreement, the magnitude of these future royalty payments cannot be ascertained at this time.
 In the absence of a definitive time for when sales of products will be significant, Burcon expects such losses to increase as it continues to commercialize its products, its research and development and product and its product application trials.
 Burcon expects to continue to incur substantial losses for the foreseeable future.
 Burcon cannot predict if it will ever achieve profitability and, if it does, it may not be able to sustain or increase its profitability.
 The commercial success of any of Burcon's products will depend on whether they receive public and industry acceptance as a food ingredient and dietary supplement, and whether they may be sold at competitive prices or are able to obtain sufficient royalty revenue from licensing, which adequately exceeds Burcon's production or business costs.

 Developing Burcon's products and conducting product application trials is capital intensive.
-Since acquiring its subsidiary in October 1999, Burcon has raised gross proceeds of approximately \$74.8 million from the sale or issuance of equity securities and \$2.0 million from the issuance of a convertible note.
+Since acquiring its subsidiary in October 1999, Burcon has raised gross proceeds of approximately \$74.8 million from the sale or issuance of equity securities, \$2.0 million from the issuance of a convertible note and \$1.0 million from the issuance of debt.
 Burcon will need to raise additional capital to fund operations and application trials, continue research and development for commercial production of its products, generate data to support regulatory recognition in Canada, the European Union and the United States, where necessary, and to commercialize its products.
-As at June 30, 2018, Burcon had approximately \$2.1 million in cash and cash equivalents.
-Burcon believes that it has sufficient capital to fund the current level of operations through November 2018.
-Although Burcon has sufficient funds to operate until November 2018, it will need to raise additional capital on acceptable terms in order for the Company to meet its business objectives and fund its operations.
+As at September 30, 2018, Burcon had approximately \$1.1 million in cash and cash equivalents.
+Together with the expected net proceeds from the Loan, Burcon believes that it has sufficient capital to fund the current level of operations through February 2019.
+Although Burcon has sufficient funds to operate until February 2019, it will need to raise additional capital on acceptable terms in order for the Company to meet its business objectives and fund its operations.
 The inherent risk in investing in companies such as Burcon may make it difficult for the Company to obtain capital and financing for its operations.
 There can be no assurance that additional financing may be available on acceptable terms, if at all.
 If Burcon is unable to raise additional funds when it needs them, it may be required to delay, reduce or eliminate some or all of its development programs and some or all of its product application trials.
-Therefore, conditions do exist, as described in the Liquidity and Financial Position section above and in the Consolidated Financial Statements that cast significant doubt over the Company's ability to continue as a going concern.
+Therefore, conditions do exist, as described in the Liquidity and Financial Position section above and in the condensed consolidated interim financial statements that cast significant doubt over the Company's ability to continue as a going concern.